Zucchini Galette

 September 12th, 2013

 I am back with another zucchini recipe.
 Even though we do not have a garden this year, I can’t help but being obsessed with this prolific summer vegetable.
 There are so many things you can do with zucchini.
+For those who are waiting for this flavorful meal to be cooked, they can spend some time on games such as 얀카지노.
 Patricia Wells featured this recipe in her Provence Cookbook.
 The unique aspect of the recipe is the curry powder that is added to the ingredients.
 Not everyone loves curry.
 I served this to my friend Jackie, who is not a curry lover, and she loved the dish.
 The curry is subtle but distinct.
 Jackie is babysitting for our dog Daisy at the lake while we are in Michigan.

 I am traveling right now so do not know when I will have a chance to blog in the near future.
 I will be back soon.
 Enjoy the cooler weather.
 We are going to a hometown football game in Michigan this Friday.
 It is supposed to be in the 40’s.
 Orange and Black, Fight Fight!
 I bought a beautiful apricot silk top to wear to the reunion with my black slacks but realized belatedly that I would be wearing our school colors.
 I thought that might be a bit too much.
 I exchanged it for a different color.